-Monroe County historically has avoid economic cycles of boom and bust conditions and trends demonstrate a more stable economic and modest population growth.
-The estimated population growth trend is about 1% per year in population growth.
-This is expected to continue thanks to large stable employers within the public and health sectors of the local economy.
-Monroe County also serves as a regional retail and service hub for the surrounding counties, which also helps to sustain stable economic conditions.
+Monroe County historically has avoided national/state economic cycles of boom and bust conditions.
+Historic trends demonstrate a relatively stable economy and modest population growth.
+The estimated population growth is provided in Table 3-1.
+This trend, about 1% per year in population growth, is expected to continue thanks to large stable employers within the public education and health sectors of the local economy.
+Monroe County additionally serves as a regional retail and service hub for the surrounding counties, which facilitates sustainable stable economic conditions.

 Because economic conditions greatly influence population trends, together they help assess the long-term impacts on the transportation system from their related travel demands.
-The County's modest growth rates establish daily trip demands based on employment, shopping, school, or pleasure.
+Monroe County's modest growth rates establish daily trip demands based on employment, shopping, school, or pleasure.
 This in turn factors into the functionality of the whole transportation network, which is projected into the future to help estimate needs.

-Simple growth projection of traffic volumes is not a sufficient means to account for future trip generation and network needs.
+A simple growth projection of traffic volumes is not a sufficient means to account for future trip generation and network needs.
 Using more detailed demographic, household, land use, and employment data, projections can better incorporate these attributes which influence household trip generation.
-For example, the very young and elderly often are dependant upon others for their daily transportation needs and tend to generate fewer daily trips.
+For example, the very young and elderly often are dependent upon others for their daily transportation needs and tend to generate fewer daily trips.
 Conversely, the employed and higher income households tend to generate more daily trips than other cohorts.
 Using a range of household and employment attributes is beneficial way to project future trip generation and network needs.